silvae86/silvae86.github.io/_pages/teaching/solutions/uml/conversion_to_relational/index.md

 **Cars**(<u>plate</u>, color)

+NOT NULL(car)

 **Models**(<u>id</u>, description, make &rarr;Make)

 NOT NULL (make)

-`Comment: There are multiple generations of 'Toyota Corolla', which can have the same name but are effectively different models`
+`Comment: This considers that model names are not unique.
+For example, there are multiple generations of 'Toyota Corolla', which can have the same name but are effectively different models`.
+You could also consider the model names to be unique.
+In that case, the description could be the primary key.
+Any tables referencing this one would need to have their foreign keys updated as well.

 **Makes**(<u>name</u>)